Managing swap space Flatcar Container Linux

 , is the correct filesystem type and has enough space for a 1GiB swapfile.

-Adding swap with a Container Linux Config
+Adding swap with a Butane Config

 The following config sets up a 1GiB swapfile located at /var/vm/swapfile1